BudTrainer's Big Bud Academy

 2. When is it time to transplant my plants?

-The timing of transplant doesn't go by a set number of days.
-Some marijuana plants will grow vigorously and be ready for it in 3 weeks, while others can get stunted and take more than 6 weeks to be ready.
 The tell-tale sign that your plant is ready for transplanting is whether it has roots at the top of the rootball.
-Whenever roots form at the top, this means that they will "shoot out" into all directions after you transplant, which is exactly what we want for proper root formation.
+Whenever roots form at the top, this means that they will "shoot out" into all directions after you transplant, which is exactly what we want for proper root formation - otherwise they will all end up in the bottom, leaving the top soil of your pot empty.

 Man popping the rootball on a BudCups transplant cup